-The Colorado Perinatal Council has a long tradition serving the mothers and babies of our State thorough sharing best practices in neonatal and perinatal care.
-We have a rich Network of Hospitals and Providers, State agencies, the March of Dimes, Educators, and Professional Societies including all of the disciplines providing care to this population.
+The Colorado Perinatal Council has a long tradition serving the mothers and babies of our State through sharing best practices in neonatal and perinatal care.
+We have a rich network of hospitals and providers, state agencies, the March of Dimes, educators, and professional societies including all of the disciplines providing care to this population.
 We invite any and all stakeholders to be part of our organization.
 We have partnered with the Colorado Department of Health and Environment to do great work together in sharing information about Postpartum Depression and Maternal Mortality Review and aftercare for NICU patients.
 We have shared best practices with “champions” addressing early elective delivery, NICU Bloodstream Infections, Steroid Administration for premature delivery, and Exclusive Breast Milk Feeding just to name a few of our initiatives.

 Together we can accomplish much.
 I am looking forward to working with your Executive Committee, Council Membership and all stakeholders to continue the great work this Council has accomplished over 37 years.